jdluu/crud-nodejs-mysql/MAINTENANCE.md

 ## Conclusion

 The maintenance was successfully completed with all required features implemented:

-- ✅ Soft delete functionality
+- Soft delete functionality
-- ✅ Versioning system
+- Versioning system
-- ✅ Activity logging
+- Activity logging
-- ✅ User authentication
+- User authentication

-The application is now ready for use in environments requiring data retention and audit trails, such as banking systems and social media platforms.